shapesmusic/song-scraper/steps/2020-05-06-spreadsheet-sources.md

 ```

-For the moment, the takeaway here is that this development model is focused at the level of an instance, and if the `instanceName` value is empty, it means the document is a placeholder for a higher-level source, either a stream or an entity.
-So the first thing I’d want to do, if and when I’m breaking this out into different levels of sources down the line (if, indeed, I end up doing that), would be to search for documents with an empty instanceName value.
+For the moment, the takeaway here is that this development model is focused at the level of an instance, and if *both* the `instanceName` *and* `publicationDate` values are empty, it means the document is a placeholder for a higher-level source, either a stream or an entity.
+So the first thing I’d want to do, if and when I’m breaking this out into different levels of sources down the line (if, indeed, I end up doing that), would be to search for documents with an empty `instanceName` and `publicationDate` value.
 This also means that there will be songs linked to more general sources, like, “oh, it came from Billboard, but who knows what chart or article or when… all I know is that it came from Billboard.”

 But now there are, like, over two years of Billboard charts in the spreadsheet that I *did* track, so am I going to add each of those to the database by hand?
 No way, not least for all the potential human error that would introduce.
 With just the date field, I can make a little script (for the browser console--my favorite :stuck_out_tongue:) that builds an insert array for me.